-It is part of the , series and is a This fantasy is a paperback edition that was published by Bluefire on August 24, 2004 and has 432 pages.
+It is part of the , series and is a fantasy that was published by Bluefire on August 24, 2004 and has 432 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, Shatterglass, The Will of the Empress, Melting Stones
+Other books by this author which I have reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, Shatterglass, The Will of the Empress, Melting Stones, Battle Magic

 Third in the Protector of the Small series within the overall Tortall series.
 It revolves around Keladry of Mindelan, the second girl in the kingdom who wants to become a knight.

 Parents, you really do want your girls to read this whole series.
 It promotes equality for girls and boys and shows the pluses and minuses of one’s reception when pursuing a dream.
 There are good and bad people in this series, just as there is in real life and Pierce provides plenty of examples of some good ways to meet the challenge.